KDZubester/SIOY/README.md

 Once the computer is done extracting the data from the folder, it will take you inside the newly unzipped folder.

 ### Step 15
-Double click on "Self-Starter-Kits-main" to enter the folder
+Double click on "Self-Starter-Kits-main" to enter the folder.

-![image](https://user-images.githubusercontent.com/63425135/226772847-c318fcc4-3718-4497-85bd-0704b9bd929e.png)

 There is a lot of stuff inside the folder.
 You can explore and use it however you want.

+![image](https://user-images.githubusercontent.com/63425135/226772847-c318fcc4-3718-4497-85bd-0704b9bd929e.png)

 ### Step 16
-Double click on the folder titled, "Watch_02.1"
+Double click on the folder titled, "Watch_02.1" This folder has all of the code that the DIY Digital Watch will need to run.

 ![image](https://user-images.githubusercontent.com/63425135/226773092-0b2b55e0-8ddb-4c9f-9dcc-61c9e03cfbec.png)

-This folder has all of the code that the DIY Digital Watch will need to run.

 ### Step 17
-Double click on the file named "Watch_02.1.ino"
+Double click on the file named "Watch_02.1.ino" This will open the Arduino project in the Arduino Program

 ![image](https://user-images.githubusercontent.com/63425135/226773203-bd785b97-69db-4794-aa57-bc6bd58d8a77.png)

-This will open the Arduino project in the Arduino Program

 ## Compiling Arduino Code for the first time